List of content you will read in this article:

 Many operating systems, both commercial and open-source, have command lines.
 However, it's most commonly linked with Linux since both command lines and open source software allow users complete control over their computers.

 This article gave you an in-depth perspective of What is Linux operating system, its features, it's working, and its distributions.
 Starting from what Linux is, its evaluation, structure, operations, and usage.
 It also explains a command line, which is essential knowledge for learning Linux.
-If you want to start your Linux journey to learn and gain practical experience working with the Linux platform, then you can start buying a Linux VPS server.
+If you want to start your Linux journey to learn and gain practical experience working with the Linux platform, then you can start buying a cheap linux vps.

 We hope this was informative for you.
 Keep spreading the word by sharing your new wisdom with friends and coworkers.